 STEP 2: Complete the following five certification requirements:

 - Provide information about the 14 PPPs and whistleblower disclosures to new employees as part of the orientation process and no later than 180 days after the date the new employee begins performing service as an employee (new requirement is the 180-day timeframe; other OSC materials are currently being updated)

-Provide information to current employees about the 13 PPPs and whistleblower disclosures
+- Provide information to current employees about the 14 PPPs and whistleblower disclosures on annual basis

-Train supervisors on the 13 PPPs and whistleblower disclosures
+consultation with OSC, on the 14 PPPs and whistleblower

-Display a link to OSC's website on the agency's website and intranet (new requirement to include links to both website and intranet)
+- Display a link to OSC's website on the agency's website and intranet (new requirement to include links to both website and intranet)

-STEP 3: Request certification by submitting the compliance form and supporting documentation.
+STEP 4: Request certification by submitting the compliance form and supporting documentation.
 If all requirements have been met, OSC will issue the agency's certification.
 Every three years, agencies will need to request recertification by submitting a compliance form.

 For more information on the five requirements, see the Certification Process page.
 For information specific to government corporations, see the Certification for Government Corporations page.
 Contact us at email@example.com.